jcsodenkamp/jcsodenkamp.github.io/_projects/facebook-group.md

 ## Want to become a member?

-<a href="https://www.facebook.com/groups/offgridliving.scheney" class="button button--large">Join Group</a>
+<a href="https://www.facebook.com/groups/offgridliving.scheney" class="button button--large">See Group</a>

 ---